funamizu-lab/Ishizu_et_al_2023/README.md

   All scripts were conducted to wrok on the MATLAB R2021a.

-We use the bellow machine to test the scripts.

-Windows 10 Pro (64 bit operating system) / Intel(R)Core(TM)i7-10700K CPU @ 3.8 GHz
+We tested to run the scripts by normal desktop computer ( 64-bit Windows 10 Pro / Intel(R)Core(TM)i7-10700K CPU @ 3.8 GHz).